Requirements for Purchasing Personnel

 Each state agency shall ensure that the agency’s purchasing personnel complete the training and certification developed under this section.
 It is not the intent of this definition to include (1) an executive level manager authorized to bind the governmental entity or (2) an attorney performing traditional legal functions – such as legal review of a contract.

-In addition to state agencies, political subdivisions and/or CO-OP’s participating in TPASS’s cooperative purchasing program of all offered TPASS contracts are especially encouraged to attend.
+In addition to state agencies, political subdivisions and/or CO-OP's are welcomed to participate in the training and certification program.
 Examples of CO-OP entities include school districts, police, fire departments, community colleges and some city and county governments.
-Visit website for full list of State of Texas CO-OP list: http://www.window.state.tx.us/procurement/prog/coop/coopmemb/
+Visit website for a full list of the State of Texas CO-OP list: http://www.window.state.tx.us/procurement/prog/coop/coopmemb/

 Employees of institution of higher education to which Section 51.9335, Education Code, applies or to an institution to which Section 73.115, Education Code, applies are encouraged to attend.